hari121229/dbt_macros/README.md

 1. [data_profile](#get_profile-source) macro for generating profiling SQL queries that can be used as dbt models or ad-hoc queries
 2. Describe a mechanism to include model profiles in [dbt docs](https://docs.getdbt.com/docs/building-a-dbt-project/documentation)

-For the third point there are at least two options:

-1. `meta` properties, and
-2. `doc` blocks.

 ## Installation

 `dbt-profiler` requires - git: https://github.com/hari121229/dbt_macros_hub.git